National TB Elimination Program (India): Treatment Services

-Public private partnership under RNTCP
+Public private partnership under NTEP (erstwhile RNTCP)

 In India a sizable proportion of the people with symptoms suggestive of pulmonary tuberculosis approach the private sector for their immediate health care needs.
 However, the private sector is overburdened, and lacks the capacity to treat such high volumes of patients.
 RNTCP-recommended Private-Provider Interface Agencies (PPIAs) help treat and track high volumes of patients through offering treatment vouchers, electronic case notification, and information systems for patient tracking.

 Due to lacking training and coordination amongst private providers, adherence to the RNTCP protocol is quite variable amongst private providers, and less than 1% of private providers comply with all RNTCP recommendations.
 There is need for regularizing the varied anti-tubercular treatment regimens used by general practitioners and other private sector players.
-The treatment carried out by the private practitioners vary from that of the RNTCP treatment.
-Once treatment is started in the usual way for the private sector, it is difficult for the patient to change to the RNTCP panel.
-Studies have shown that faulty anti-TB prescriptions in the private sector in India ranges from 50% to 100% and this is a matter of concern for the healthcare services in TB currently being provided by the largely unregulated private sector in India.
+The treatment carried out by the private practitioners vary from that of the NTEP treatment.
+Once treatment is started in the usual way for the private sector, it is difficult for the patient to change to the NTEP panel.
+Studies have reported substantial variation in the quality of anti-tuberculosis prescribing in India’s non-programmatic healthcare sector.
+The PRAMAN India Study, a systematic review and meta-analysis of 34 studies conducted between 1991 and 2024 and covering 3,834 anti-TB prescriptions, found that 53.3% of prescriptions did not follow recommended treatment guidelines.
+Based on private-sector treatment volumes, the study estimated that approximately 2–3 million potentially inappropriate anti-TB prescriptions may be issued annually in India and this translated to approximately 4-5 faulty prescriptions per minute.
+However, the study also found an encouraging decline in inappropriate prescribing, from 68.6% in 1990–1999 to 32.6% in 2020–2024.
+In addition, the study projected that from 2025 to 2030, every second anti-TB prescription in non programmatic settings may still be faulty if required interventions are not done.

+The NTEP has increasingly involved the private sector and non-governmental organisations through public–private partnerships (PPPs) to strengthen tuberculosis diagnosis, treatment and specialist care, particularly for drug-resistant tuberculosis (DR-TB).
+However, funding constraints have recently affected the continuation of such partnerships; in Maharashtra, several activities under the non-governmental organisation–public partnership (NGO-PP) model, including DR-TB centres, specialist consultations, private Designated Microscopy Centres (DMCs) and outsourced X-ray services, were discontinued after these activities were not included in the 2026–2027 project implementation plan (PIP).